radoone/nameday-mcp/README.md

 ---

 **Note**: This MCP server provides nameday information for multiple countries with comprehensive traditional nameday calendars.
 The data includes all standard names throughout the year for each supported country.
+The Russian and Bulgarian calendars were recently expanded with complete yearly data including Orthodox feast days and traditional names.